PashaGames/flacd/README.md

 ## Installation

-Pull this github repository and follow the steps for both client and server
+Clone this github repository and follow the steps for both client and server.

 ### Client